Alchemist-YT/Alter-Test-Project/README.md

 <H1> Reveal Sequence </H1>

-For Reveal Sequence used a Queue system:
+For the Reveal Sequence, a Queue system was used:

-Used 2 Queues to store both players cards and then iterate to it and reveal one by one. used unitask for awating.
+Two Queues store both players' cards, which are iterated through to reveal them one by one.

+UniTask is used for awaiting.

 Dequeue Initiative Player's Card --> Resolve Ability --> Update Score.
---> Opponent reveals their 1st card --> Score Updates.
+--> Opponent reveals their card --> Resolve Ability --> Update Score.

 Iterate until every card is revealed.